linera-io/linera-protocol/examples/crowd-funding/README.md

 The entry also has a field `link`.
 If you open that in a new tab, you see the GraphQL API for that application on that chain.

-Let's pledge 30 tokens by the campaign creator themself:
+Let's pledge 30 tokens by the campaign creator themself, i.e. `$OWNER1` on 8080:

 ```gql,ignore
 mutation { pledgeWithTransfer(